-Implicit in the measurements of Treue and Maunsell (1999) and Connor et al. (1997) is the fact that the attentional modulation is dependent on the stimulus, for example, attention moving from left to right inside the RF of a cell will have an increasing or decreasing effect on the neuron's firing rate depending on the relative location of preferred and nonpreferred features.
-Examples of this dependency in our simulation are shown in Figure 3.
+Implicit in the measurements of Treue and Maunsell (1999) and Connor et al. (1997) is the fact that the attentional modulation is dependent on the stimulus, e.g., attention moving from left to right inside the RF of a cell will have an increasing or decreasing effect on the neuron's firing rate depending on the relative location of preferred and non-preferred features.
+Examples of this dependency in our simulation are shown in Fig. 3.
 This phenomenon implies that attentional modulation cannot be fully characterized using a single stimulus.

-Treue and Maunsell (1999) also observed that directing attention toward the RF of a cell can both enhance and reduce responses; for example, when the animal was attending to the antipreferred of two directions in the RF, the response was below the one evoked by the same stimulation when attention was directed outside the RF.
-While this phenomenon could not be tested directly using our simulation, our results suggest a clear reduction in activity when attention is directed to the antipreferred region compared to other regions (see Figure 5).
+Treue and Maunsell (1999) also observed that directing attention towards the receptive field of a cell can both enhance and reduce responses, e.g., when the animal was attending to the anti-preferred of two directions in the receptive field, the response was below the one evoked by the same stimulation when attention was directed outside the receptive field.
+While this phenomenon could not be tested directly using our simulation, our results suggest a clear reduction in activity when attention is directed to the anti-preferred region compared to other regions (Fig. 5).
 This is not obvious from models in which attention simply amplifies activity for attended locations.
-Furthermore, the model predicts that stimulus changes in the attended location generally produce a higher change in activity than stimulus changes in unattended locations (see Figure 5B).
+Furthermore, the model predicts that stimulus changes in the attended location generally produce a higher change in activity than stimulus changes in unattended locations (Fig. 5B).

-Results from our model are consistent with other experimental results not analyzed in detail in this letter.
-For instance, the response of cells in areas V2 and V4 is attenuated when placing a nonpreferred feature inside the receptive field when compared to a preferred feature alone.
-If attention is directed to the preferred feature, activity is restored (Reynolds, Chelazzi, & Desimone, 1999).
-Our model exhibits the same phenomenon, as suggested by Figure 5.
-Another example relates to the type of modulation that attentional signals produce on neural activity.
+Results from our model are consistent with other experimental results not analyzed in detail in this paper.
+For instance, the response of cells in areas V2 and V4 is attenuated when placing a non-preferred feature inside the receptive field when compared to a preferred feature alone.
+If attention is directed to the preferred feature, activity is restored (Reynolds et al., 1999).
+Our model exhibits the same phenomenon, as suggested by Fig. 5.
+Another example relates to the type of modulation attentional signals produce on neural activity.
 Preliminary results suggest that this model can display apparent multiplicative effects without explicit multiplicative interactions.
-A more complex model that exhibits localized RFs, as discussed above, would be necessary to obtain conditions comparable to those from the electrophysiological recordings discussed in McAdams and Maunsell (1999).
+A more complex model that exhibits localized RFs, as discussed above, would be necessary to obtain conditions comparable to those from the electrophysiological recordings discussed in (McAdams and Maunsell, 1999).